dwinchell/bld-book/content/drafts/draft-15-the-dance.md

 The faintest smile tugged at her lips.
 She wasn’t sure whether to find his humility amusing or endearing.
 Either way, his presence made the room’s sharp edges feel just a little softer.

 They moved on to another cluster of guests, and as another round of pleasantries began, Raven caught herself reflecting on something unexpected: unlike previous events, she wasn't just enduring.
 There was something—someone—making it bearable.

 A small but undeniable warmth settled in her chest.

-Uh oh.
+She straightened her spine, rolling back her shoulders as if to physically shrug it off.
+It didn’t work.
+The warmth remained, quiet but insistent.

 # Scene: A Hole in the Armor